-A Regents waiver is permission, granted by the NY State Board of Regents to graduate HS students by performance based aka portfolio assessment.
-Students must do a minimum of PBATs (performance based assessment tasks) in four subjects (ELA, SS, Math, and Science) and their performance is evaluated according to a rubric created by the Performance Standards Consortium.
+A Regents waiver is permission, granted by the NY State Board of Regents, to graduate HS students by performance-based (AKA portfolio) assessment.
+Students must do a minimum of four PBATs in core subjects (ELA, SS, Math, and Science), and their performance is evaluated according to a rubric created by the Performance Standards Consortium.
 Students may also complete additional PBATs in Spanish and Art/Music.

 No. Definitely not.
-They require significant instruction and preparation, high level reading, writing, thinking, revision, and presentation skills.
+They require significant instruction and preparation, high-level reading, writing, thinking, revision, and presentation skills.
 They require students to demonstrate subject mastery that indicates readiness for college.

 PBATs and the work that leads up to them prepare students for the tasks they will need to do in college: research, information gathering, application and analysis, presentation, and defense of individual thinking.
-Many students struggle in college because they cannot manage a college level reading load, cannot write on a college level, and do not feel comfortable expressing themselves in academic discussions.
+Many students struggle in college because they cannot manage a college-level reading load, cannot write on a college level, and do not feel comfortable expressing themselves in academic discussions.
 PBATs develop all of these skills.

-The Consortium is a coalition of high schools across New York State, that has pioneered the creation of educational communities synonymous with active student learning, exemplary professional development and innovative curriculum and teaching strategies for 21st century students.
+The Consortium is a coalition of high schools across New York State that has pioneered the creation of educational communities synonymous with active student learning, exemplary professional development and innovative curriculum and teaching strategies for 21st century students.
 Many of our schools and leaders have been nationally recognized through such honors as New American High Schools, 21st Century Schools, Blue Ribbon Schools of Excellence, and Compact for Learning Schools.
 Consortium schools have devised a system of assessment, which consists of eight components including alignment with state standards, professional development, external review, and formative and summative data.
 Consortium schools have documented how their work meets and exceeds New York State Regents standards through a system of rigorous commencement-level performance-based assessment tasks.
 Performance on these tasks is reflected on student transcripts and results are used for college admission.
 The tasks require students to demonstrate accomplishment in analytic thinking, reading comprehension, research writing skills, the application of mathematical computation and problem-solving skills, computer technology, the utilization of the scientific method in undertaking science research, appreciation of and performance skills in the arts, service learning and school to career skills.
 Experts external to the schools, from universities and the business world, participate in reviews of student work.
 The Performance Assessment Review Board, Inc., an external body of educators, test experts, researchers and members of the legal and business world, monitors the performance-based assessment system and systematically samples student work.”
 You can learn more about the Consortium at www.performanceassessment.org

 ^ James Baldwin and Humanities Prep, like BCS, are also Expeditionary Learning Schools.

-The waiver states that our students must take the ELA regents and get a minimum grade of 65.
+The waiver states that our students must take the ELA Regents and get a minimum grade of 65.
 No other Regents are required.
 (Students who get a grade of 75 or above on the ELA Regents do not need to take remedial English at CUNY colleges.
 Those with grades below 75 must take remedial English if they go to a CUNY college.)